-We've eagerly rounded up and taste-tested a top 10 list of our favorite family restaurants in Park Slope.
-Our curated list includes the best dining spots to find kid staples like pizza, burritos and gelato but also plenty of more exotic fare for adventurous NYC eaters.
+We've eagerly rounded up and taste-tested a list of our favorite family restaurants in Park Slope.
+Our curated list includes the best dining spots for kid staples like pizza, tacos, and gelato, but also plenty of more exotic fare for adventurous NYC eaters.
 Plus we tell you who has highchairs and where the baby changing tables are (and are not).
 Read on and you might just discover your new go-to Brooklyn eatery.

-276 5th Avenue (between 1st Street and Garfield Place)
+276 Fifth Avenue (between First Street and Garfield Place)

-278 5th Avenue (between 1st Street and Garfield Place)
+278 Fifth Avenue (between First Street and Garfield Place)